Keratin (Cynatine HNS)

 Possible osteoarthritis benefit (separate Cynatine FLX product)

-Beer 2013 (PMID 23927594) RCT investigated Cynatine FLX on osteoarthritis symptoms.
-Different formulation from Cynatine HNS but uses similar solubilized keratin technology.
-Showed some benefit on OA symptoms over placebo.
+An RCT investigated Cynatine FLX on osteoarthritis symptoms.
+A different formulation from Cynatine HNS but using similar solubilized keratin technology, it showed some benefit on OA symptoms over placebo.
 Modest evidence; mechanism speculatively involves cysteine bioavailability for joint tissue support.

 Cysteine and sulfur amino acid delivery